 - Episode 6 of Super Mario Bros.
 Z is called "Brawl on a Vanishing Island" for good reason.
 When Axem Red uses a chaos emerald to power up the Breaker Beam, the resulting blast levels the mountains.
 By the end, Mecha Sonic blows up the entire island.

 - The nuclear war in 1983: Doomsday devastated much of the world.
 The Netherlands lost much of its levee system and is now a forgotten land buried under a brackish, radioactive swamp.
 New York City was hit with so many nukes that, when scouts finally arrived back in the city a few years later, they found open water where Manhattan and Brooklyn used to be.

 - It's not yet confirmed if the major geographic divergences in Steven Universe are due to the Gems' alien interference and advanced terraforming technology, but it's been heavily implied.
-These changes include: Florida being an island; Australia divided by a winding trench; a large chunk of western Africa seemingly moved across the Atlantic and stuck onto South America with an island chain between them; and Russia being largely replaced by a massive sea.
+These changes include: Florida being an island; Australia divided by a winding trench; a large chunk of western Africa seemingly moved across the Atlantic and stuck onto South America with an island chain between them; and the region of Siberia being largely replaced by a massive sea.
 Gem activity has also been shown to have created large swathes of rugged, infertile terrain in the process of incubating new Gem soldiers.

 - My Little Pony: Friendship Is Magic: At the start of Season 3, a new city called the Crystal Empire appeared in an area that used to be a frozen wasteland.
 Canon maps of Equestria drawn since then have had to change to incorporate the new city.